implydata/imply-iframe-examples/control-with-url/README.md

 ###### Datacube:

 This is the data source you are targeting.
-In Imply UI if you select a data source the portions of the URL directly after the `/d/` will be the datacube name.
+In Imply UI if you select a data source the portion of the URL directly after the `/d/` will be the datacube name.

 `"dataCube": "druid_wikipedia"`